What are the "Equator Principles"?

 For full text of the Equator Principles, refer to The Equator Principles and related documents (English/Japanese).

-List of Equator Principles Financial Institutions
+List of the Equator Principles Financial Institutions

 Scope of the Equator Principles